Financial Reporting Manual

 NOTE: Amendment or other modification is not necessary even if the company has presented a convenience translation on interim data in the registration statement or by reference to Form 6-K. In this situation, the issuer should disclose in the interim data provided on the Form 6-K that different exchange rates have been used for the convenience translation.

-6630.1Financial information for all periods presented in the filing should be recast into the new reporting currency using a methodology consistent with SFAS 52 [ASC 830] (IAS 21 for IFRS filers).
-Income statements should be translated from the old reporting currency into the new reporting currency using a weighted average exchange rate for the applicable period.
+6630.1Financial information for all periods presented in the filing should be recast into the new reporting currency using a methodology consistent with ASC 830 (IAS 21 for IFRS filers).
+Statements of comprehensive income should be translated from the old reporting currency into the new reporting currency using a weighted average exchange rate for the applicable period.
 The balance sheet should be translated using the applicable period end exchange rate.
 The objective of this procedure is to present financial statements as if the issuer had always used the new reporting currency.

 6630.2If the reporting currency used in a registrant's financial statements is different from that of its predecessor, the predecessor's financial statements should be recast using the registrant's reporting currency.